PanitanK/Nobita/README.md

 arduino = serial.Serial(port='COM5', baudrate=9600, timeout=.5)

-Simply Open Arduino IDE or any Serial Monitor program to check which port arduino is connected to
+Simply open Arduino IDE or any Serial Monitor program to check which port arduino is connected to

 If connection is established